Have you ever asked yourself the following question: “How many of these should I buy? Is that too many? Or maybe it's not enough…”

 - Clearance item found online with a lot of stock available

-- Item from a shared online sourcing list
+- Item from a Bolo group or shared finds list

 If the item I just found to resell on Amazon is being purchased from one of the above ways, I will usually not purchase more than 5-10 of the item.